oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/backend/extensions/inline_editing.md

 Options name | Default value | Description :------------|:--------------|:-----------
-enable | | Marks or unmarks this column as editable, behaviour depends on main inline_editing.behaviour: `enable_all` - false will disable editing this cell. `enable_selected` - true will enable editing this cell. save_api_accessor | | Allows to override default api accessor for all grid.
-Please overview [documentation for `oroui/js/tools/api-accessor`](../../../../../UIBundle/Resources/doc/reference/client-side/api-accessor.md) for details editor.component | | Allows to override component used to display view and specified in `datagrid.{grid-uid}.inline_editing.cell_editor.component` editor.component_options | {} | Specifies options to pass into cell editor component editor.view | | Defines view that used to render cell-editor.
-By default this view is selected using `datagrid.{grid-uid}.inline_editing.default_editors` file. editor.view_options | {} | Specifies options to pass into cell editor view
+enable | | Marks or unmarks this column as editable.
+The behaviour depends on main inline_editing.behaviour: `enable_all` - false will disable editing this cell. `enable_selected` - true will enable editing this cell. save_api_accessor | | Allows to override default api accessor for the whole grid.
+Please see [documentation for `oroui/js/tools/api-accessor`](../../../../../UIBundle/Resources/doc/reference/client-side/api-accessor.md) for details editor.component | | Allows to override component used to display view and specified in `datagrid.{grid-uid}.inline_editing.cell_editor.component` editor.component_options | {} | Specifies options to pass into the cell editor component editor.view | | Defines view that used to render cell-editor.
+By default, this view is selected using `datagrid.{grid-uid}.inline_editing.default_editors` file. editor.view_options | {} | Specifies options to pass into the cell editor view

-## Default frontend type to editor mapping
+## Mapping of the default frontend type and editor

 Frontend type | Editor view :-------------|:-----------------------------------------------------------------